marioshafiek/DataSecurity/README.md

 # AES

 ## Mario
-Block to state
+Block to state -
-subBytes
+subBytes -
-shiftRows
+shiftRows -
+Convert Matrix from Binary To Hexa -
+Convert Matrix from Hexa to Binary
 ## Samar Hossam
 Add Round key
 ## Perry